antonmilev/MagicInpainter/README.md

 MagicInpainter 3.0 work better and more precise for textures but since optimization algorithms does not uses AI and data from other photos, reconstruction of complex features, especially in photos with large sizes, may not be correct.
 For images with higher resolution, when noise area is large, reconstruction would be too slow, several repeats of “zoom and mask” would be necessary to fill in the missing content.
 AI assisted apps, from another hand, are trained over big datasets with many photos so they would be able sometimes to fill in missing data, even if it is not available in the given picture.

 <p>
-However my tests show that AI apps are optimized more for real-life photos and are not precise enough for inpaint of vector textures.
-The reason for this is the heuristics nature of the neural networks, they made errors during initial inpaint that are later incremented while we go deeper in the inpaint region.
+However my tests show that AI apps are optimized more for real-life photos and are sometimes not precise enough which is most obvious for inpaint of vector textures.
+The reason for this is the heuristics nature of the neural networks, they make errors during the initial inpaint that are later incremented while we go deeper in the inpaint region.
 For real-life photos these errors are not usually noticeble because there is no strict repetition of the patterns.
 </p>

 # Future Work